visual-space/nano-data-binding/ROADMAP.md

 * Shorthand notations, Review if there is a better notation available. n-, p-, e-, o-.
 Or use the symbol as part of the attribute name. n-rule.="", n-rule:="", n-rule$=""
+	* Check for abnormal notation.
+A regex should find only one token without any punctuation.
+Warn if any issues are discovered.
 * Adding documentation
 * Bind only metods that were requested in the data bind.
 This will reduce the chance of collisions a lot.
 Use a regex to identify them and look them up in the parent.
 Avoid prefixing method names or using scopes.
 Keep it simple.
 * For rule improvements